 Most genes contain the information needed to make functional molecules called proteins.
-(A few genes produce other molecules that help the cell assemble proteins.)
+(A few genes produce regulatory molecules that help the cell assemble proteins.)
 The journey from gene to protein is complex and tightly controlled within each cell.
 It consists of two major steps: transcription and translation.
 Together, transcription and translation are known as gene expression.

 The flow of information from DNA to RNA to proteins is one of the fundamental principles of molecular biology.
 It is so important that it is sometimes called the “central dogma.”